Minestrone

 3. Add the chopped tomatoes (or passata if using), the chicken stock and the butter beans.
 Bring back up to a boil.

-5. Season to taste.
+5. Season to taste with salt and pepper.

-6. Top with freshly grated parmesan and chilli oil if using.
+6. Top with freshly grated Parmesan and chilli oil, if using.

 Notes